JavaScript Frameworks Overview: React vs Vue

 Vue is still considered a young framework, which leads to less support.
 Since the community is relatively small, less experienced developers cannot solve the problems that arise when used for large projects.

 Limitation of resources compared to React.
-Although Vue’s ecosystem is extensive, it still does not provide solutions and plugins compatible with most external tools and other frameworks.
+Although Vue’s ecosystem is extensive and provides essential tools like Vue Router and Vue CLI, it still does not provide solutions and plugins compatible with most external tools and other frameworks.

 blank